KWFN: History

-Country (1964-2017)
+Country (1964–2017)

 97.3 first signed on as KSEA on January 15, 1964.
 It was owned by Broodmoor Broadcasting, along with KSON (1240 AM).
 The two stations simulcast their programming.
 In its early days, KSEA was powered at 25,000 watts, using an antenna at only 220 feet in height above average terrain.
 Today, KWFN's power and antenna height are double that of KSEA.
+As of 1998, KSEA is a Regional Mexican station in Greenfield, California.

 In 1967, 97.3 began its long run as a country music station, still simulcast with its AM sister station.
 In 1975, the station call sign was changed to KSON-FM to match its co-owned AM station.
 KSON-FM had previously been used on stations at 101.5 and at 105.3.

 In 1985, Jefferson-Pilot Communications acquired KSON-AM-FM.
 The company filed an application in 1989 to construct a single full-on repeater to help improve KSON-FM's coverage in the rapidly growing suburbs of Northern San Diego County.
 Plans were cancelled in 1991.
 In 2003, Jefferson-Pilot instead acquired another station at 92.1 FM, licensed to Escondido, and converted it into a simulcast for KSON-FM to cover Northern San Diego County.
 The new repeater's call sign became KSOQ-FM, similar to KSON-FM's call letters.

 Jefferson-Pilot became Lincoln Financial Media when it was acquired by the Lincoln Financial Group in 2006.

 In 2007, KSON-FM was nominated for the "Top 25 Markets Country Music Station of The Year" award by the Radio & Records magazine.
 Other nominees included WUSN Chicago, KYGO-FM Denver, WYCD Detroit, KEEY-FM Minneapolis, and WXTU Philadelphia.

 On March 1, 2009, the station dropped the FM suffix and became KSON, as the AM station was sold and changed its call letters to KNSN.

 In January 2014, in honor of the January 31 San Diego stop on George Strait's farewell tour, KSON temporarily re-branded as "George FM".
 The station added more George Strait music to its playlist, and held on-air giveaways of memorabilia and tickets to the San Diego show.

 On December 8, 2014, Entercom announced its acquisition of KSON's parent company Lincoln Financial Media.
 The transaction was approved on July 17, 2015.